Sanwo-Olu: Data Centre Operation Will Boost Digital Transformation

 “Rack Centre is forecasted to be 35 per cent more energy-efficient than other regional data centres, and 16 per cent more energy-efficient than the global average.
 It will reduce water consumption by 41 per cent, and there will be a 45 per cent saving in embodied energy in materials used,” he added.

-The Chief Operating Officer at Rack Centre, Mr. Ezekiel Egboye, said Rack Centre had never experienced any downtime in its operation and that the new data centre would afford the company the opportunity to serve its customers better.
+The Chief Operating Officer at Rack Centre, Mr. Ezekiel Egboye, said Rack Centre had never experienced any downtime in its operation pointing out that the new data centre would afford the company the opportunity to serve its customers better.

+Rack Centre is the first connected Tier III Carrier and Cloud neutral Constructed Facility Certified data centre in Africa that focuses solely on providing best-in-class data centre colocation services and interconnection between carriers and customers.